Invasion of Lingayen Gulf: USS New Mexico struck

 At 1159 on 6 January 1945, Lieutenant General Herbert Lumsden was killed when a kamikaze struck the bridge of the battleship USS New Mexico.
 He was the most senior British Army combat fatality of World War II.
 Lumsden was British Prime Minister Winston Churchill's personal liaison to General Douglas MacArthur.
-The ship sustained 30 dead and 87 wounded, when a kamikaze hit her bridge, killing Lumsden and her commanding officer, Captain Robert Fleming.
+The ship sustained 30 dead and 87 wounded, when the kamikaze hit her bridge, killing Lumsden and her commanding officer, Captain Robert Fleming.
 Rear Admiral George Weyler, commander of the San Fabian fire support force and previously the commander of the battleship fleet in the Battle of Leyte Gulf a few months earlier, and British Admiral Sir Bruce Fraser, commander of the British Pacific Fleet, were in the bridge also, but they were on the starboard side and unharmed.
 They were only a few yards from being killed or seriously wounded.